gdoumenc/coworks/docs/tech.rst

 For such entry the returned value must be a list of bytes.

-Unfortunatly it is not possible with the Lambda to set dynamicaly the returned type.
-So the content-type value may be set by the accept header parameter or by fixing it for the route.
+Unfortunatly it is not possible with the Lambda to set dynamicaly the returned content-type.
+So the content-type value may be set by the ``Accept`` header parameter or by fixing it for the route.

 .. _blueprint: